marko0205/AWS-EC2-Word-Count/ReadME.md

     return count_words(F, word_counted, part);
 }
 ```
-The last function `count_words(F, word_counted, part);` is used for scan each char in a file, and consider a word each sequence of at least 4 chars which contain only letter from A to Z, skipping symbol and numbers
+The last function `count_words(F, word_counted, part);` is used for scan each char in a file, and consider a word each sequence of at least 4 chars which contain only letter from A to Z, skipping symbol, numbers and accented letters
 ```c
 	...
     // do this unltil you read all the chars in the files && you didn't finish u're part of work || u're reading a word